GoogleCloudPlatform/professional-services-data-validator/README.md

   [--filter-status or -fs STATUSES_LIST]
                         Comma separated list of statuses to filter the validation results.
 Supported statuses are (success, fail).
 If no list is provided, all statuses are returned.
   [--exclusion-columns or -ec EXCLUSION_COLUMNS]
                         Comma separated list of columns to be excluded from the schema validation, i.e col_a,col_b.

+  [--allow-list or -al ALLOW_LIST]
+                        Comma separated list of data-type mappings of source and destination data sources which will be validated in case of missing data types in destination data source.
 ```

 #### Custom Query Column Validations